patbarry6/PseudoBabies/README.md

 You can speed up the processing time of *COLONY* by running multiple instances of it.
 With a UNIX operating system you can do that easily by running a bash script that iterates over multiple `MarkerPanel` files.
 Say you want to run 4 different marker panels for 3 levels of error.
 If your computer has 8 cores you could create multiple different Marker Panel files: `MarkerPanel1.csv`, `MarkerPanel2.csv`, etc. with a single panel in each file.
 Then you can run a bash script that opens R and issues a command to run the `Rn.Colony()` command and changes the MarkerPanel that is used for each analysis.
 If you are interested you can contact contact the author for an example (see  [Getting Help from the Developer](#help) )

 # Future developments
 1. Add output files for other parentage programs.
+2. Option for proportion of parents sampled.
-2. The simulations currently take some time as the entire script is written in R. This makes the code easily adaptable by anyone that can read/write in the R programing language.
+3. The simulations currently take some time as the entire script is written in R. This makes the code easily adaptable by anyone that can read/write in the R programing language.
 Taking advantage of parallel processing should lead to substantial improvements in processing times.

 # References